icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 ### Structured Directory Validation
-One method to quickly complete validation is to structure your data in a pre-determined format that `seq-tools` is expecting.
+One method to quickly complete validation is to structure your data in a predetermined format that `seq-tools` is expecting.
 Under a submission directory (e.g. molecular-data-submission in the following example), compile each submission as a folder, with the JSON payload and the associated data files in the same folder.

 Each submission folder **must** contain:
 - The metadata payload as a `.json` file.
 Only one `.json` file must be present in the submission folder.